 Advisors who work for financial investment firms or financial planning firms, or who are self-employed, typically earn their money by charging a percentage of the clients' assets that they manage.
 They also may earn money by charging an hourly fee or by getting fees on stock and insurance purchases.
 In addition to their fees, advisors generally get commissions for financial products that they sell.

-Most personal financial advisors work full time, and about 3 in 10 work more than 40 hours per week.
+Most personal financial advisors work full time and some work more than 40 hours per week.
 They often go to meetings on evenings and weekends to meet with existing clients or to try to bring in new ones.

 Employment of personal financial advisors is projected to grow 7 percent over the next ten years, faster than the average for all occupations.

 The primary driver of employment growth will be the aging population.
 As large numbers of baby boomers approach retirement, more are likely to seek planning advice from personal financial advisors.
 Also, longer lifespans will lead to longer retirement periods, further increasing demand for financial planning services.